 Caring for your baby at home

 Babies feed fairly often during the first few weeks of life.
-If you’re breastfeeding, your infant will likely feed at least eight to twelve times within 24 hours.
+If you’re breastfeeding, or if you’re feeding them milk that you’ve pumped, your infant will likely feed at least eight to twelve times within 24 hours.
 Formula-fed babies usually feed a little less often — six feedings within 24 hours is typical.

 Newborns sleep a lot—in most cases, it can be up to 18 hours a day.
 During periods of what is known as “active sleep” you might notice your baby making sounds or moving around.
 It’s normal for this to happen once an hour or so.
 Active sleep periods usually last only a few minutes before your baby returns to deeper sleep.